MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/MOR Rewards Staking Testnet Contract Guide.md

 >
 > **If you don't want to stake MOR rewards, just type `0` in the field `claimLockEnd_ (uint 128)`.**
 >
-> **Any new transaction with the Distribution contract (withdraw capital, add capital, prolong stalking) will trigger Power Factor multiplier recalculation based on conditions and stake time on the transaction execution moment.**
+> **Any new transaction with the Distribution contract (withdraw capital, add capital, prolong staking) will trigger Power Factor multiplier recalculation based on conditions and stake time on the transaction execution moment.**
 >
 > **The transaction will ONLY stake your future rewards.
 Nothing changes the ability to withdraw capital contribution (beyond the normal 7 days delay).
 However, when you withdraw stETH, you will no longer get rewards.**
 >